ActiveSolution/active-lab-iac2022/labs/terraform.md

 __Note:__ You can find out about the `azurerm_key_vault` resource at: https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/key_vault

-With the KeyVault in place, you can turn your focus towards adding the KeyVault secret that the application needs.
+With the Key Vault in place, you can turn your focus towards adding the Key Vault secret that the application needs.

-To create a KeyVault secret, you need a new resource of the type `azurerm_key_vault_secret`.
+To create a Key Vault secret, you need a new resource of the type `azurerm_key_vault_secret`.
 And you only need to set the following 3 properties

 * `name` - testSecret
 * `value` - secretValue